Gavand/R-Programming/README.md

-# R-Programming
+# R
-Simple R Programs to showcase understanding of R commands.
+R Programs consisting of statistical, transformations, linear model, distribution, and data manipulation commands.
 Completed in R Studio and Jupyter.